 Conclusion

 Understanding the properties of a parallelogram is fundamental in geometry and has practical applications in various fields.
 The length of side BC in a parallelogram ABCD can be determined using several methods, primarily by utilizing the property that opposite sides are equal.
-Whether you are given the length of the opposite side, the perimeter, a relationship between the sides, or coordinates of the vertices, applying the correct properties and formulas will lead to the solution.
+Still, whether you are given the length of the opposite side, the perimeter, a relationship between the sides, or coordinates of the vertices, applying the correct properties and formulas will lead to the solution.
 By mastering these concepts and avoiding common pitfalls, one can confidently solve problems involving parallelograms and appreciate their significance in both theoretical and practical contexts.